ewolff/microservices-primer/manuscript/chapter3.md

 ####Conclusion

-Within a Microservices-based system it should also in the long run be easy to implement new features since a Microservice is small.
+Within a Microservice-based system it should also in the long run be easy to implement new features since a Microservice is small.
 If a Microservice should nevertheless stop to be maintainable at some point, it can be replaced.
 The architecture of the whole system can be